frobino/contra-microanalysis/README.md

   trace in CTF format;

 See the README in each subproject for more detailed instructions.
-As of now, **contra-kernel** is more complete and tested, so we suggest to start from there.
+As of now, **contra-kernel is more complete and tested, so we suggest to start from there**.

 ### Configure CONTRAs